BytingBitz/pyscrapify/readme.md

 > Note: Please ensure you read and understand the disclaimer contained within this readme file prior to any use of this repository.

 **PyScrapify** is a robust web scraping framework developed in Python `3.10.2` built ontop of [Selenium](https://github.com/SeleniumHQ/selenium) and [BeautifulSoup](https://github.com/wention/BeautifulSoup4).
-It simplifies the process of scraping data into a CSV format whilst providing comprehensive error handling.
 The framework is designed to streamline the creation of new web scrapers by implementing scraper control logic out of the box, reducing the redundant boilerplate code often associated with building Python-based web scrapers from scratch.

-Scrapers have three key elements: Validating, Parsing, and Navigating.
-The data Parser class forms the core logic of PyScrapify and is built to extract data based on four key assumptions:
+Scrapers have three key elements: Validators, Parsers, and Navigators.
+The data Parsers class forms the core logic of PyScrapify and is built to extract data based on four key assumptions:

 1. We can enter a given website at configured entry URLs.
-2. We can create a function for converting each entry URL and each of its subpages to a list of strings that includes desired data.
+2. We can create a function for converting each entry URL and each of its subpages source HTML soup into a list of strings that includes desired data.
 3. We can regex match a string that when present indicates the presence of a desired data block, which is a subset of the list of strings.
 4. We can expect the data blocks we are extracting to be of a common format and length.